 POLICY 3.1.5.
-Support the ability to shelter in place, practice climate resilience, and provide help for vulnerable communities with limited adaptive capacity.
+Support the ability to shelter in place and provide help for vulnerable communities with limited adaptive capacity.

-The term "shelter in place" refers to people's ability to remain in their home or another place of shelter and stay there until instructed otherwise, due to ongoing hazards that threaten health and life safety.
+The term "shelter in place" refers to people's ability to remain in their home or another place of shelter and stay there until instructed otherwise, due to ongoing hazards outside of the home that threaten health and life safety.

-Seismically, for a building to have shelter-in-place capacity, it must be strong enough to withstand a major earthquake without substantial structural damage.
-This is a different standard than that employed by the current building code, which requires buildings to meet life-safety standards.
+Seismically, for a building to have shelter-in-place capacity, it must be strong enough to withstand a major earthquake without substantial structural or non-structural damage.
+This is a different standard than that employed by the current Building Code, which requires buildings to meet life-safety standards.
 In some cases, a building may not collapse, but might be deemed unusable because of the level of damage.
-Shelter-in-place housing standards would mean that a building is safe enough to live in during the months after an earthquake, but may not be fully functional, as a hospital or other public facilities would need to be.
+Shelter-in-place housing standards would mean that a building is safe enough to live in during the months after an earthquake, but may not be fully functional as a hospital or other public facilities would need to be.